Jonathan53891/Pilafas_Pics_Photography_Website/README.md

 # Pilafas_Pics_Website
 This is the code that I currently use for my photography website.

-My photography website can be found at the following link.
+My photography website can be found at the link posted above.

 Enjoy!